neurolibre/full-stack-server/README.md

 Ensure that the you replaced `xxx.xx.xx.xxx` with the public IP address of the preview server.
 The first line of the configuration above declares the alias `neurolibre-preview`.
 If you change this name, you will need to make respective changes in the `neurolibre_preprint_api.py`.

 5. Test file transfer.
-SSH into the destination (preprint) server and pull an example file from the source server:
+SSH into the destination (preprint) server and pull an example file from the source (preview) server:

 ```
 rsync -avR neurolibre-preview:/DATA/foo.txt /